 The most important feature of the therapist is their ability to handle their own mind.
 In many schools of psychology such as in psychoanalysis, it is emphasised that the therapist should undergo their own therapy/analysis.
 The therapist could be compared to a doctor or a surgeon - they use their own mind to cure another mind, just like the surgeon uses their own hands to cure another body.
 If I remember right, it was Carl Jung who came up with this analogy, emphasising that the therapist’s mind should be sterile in order to avoid infecting the client/patient with their own diseases.
 First and foremost, a therapist should be able to take care of their own mind.

 How to recognise if the therapist’s mind is ‘sterile’?
 Obviously, the quickest way would be to simply ask them whether they underwent their own therapy.
-However, it is not always the case, and some therapist never underwent a therapy and instead handled their own problems by themselves.
-I would personally avoid such therapists, simply because the human mind is prone to bias, unconsciously ignoring things that could trigger shame and anxiety which then could be unintentionally projected onto the client.
-But it all highly depends upon every individual so it is not entirely a strict rule that each therapist must have had their own therapy.
+However, it is not always the case, and some therapist never underwent a therapy and instead, handled their own problems by themselves.
+I would personally avoid such therapists, simply because the human mind is prone to bias, unconsciously ignoring things that could trigger shame and anxiety - which then could be unintentionally projected onto the client.
+But it all highly depends on every individual so it is not entirely a strict rule that each therapist must have had their own therapy.

 - Do they regularly forget important details about you?
 Occasional forgetting is acceptable - remember, therapists are just humans.